The Top 4 Yoga Poses to Relax, According to Experts

 Chill out with yoga poses that can reduce your stress levels.

-Although dialing back on stress often requires a range of strategies — from building better sleep habits to addressing emotional challenges — one important aspect is simply learning to relax more often, says Leela Magavi, M.D., a psychiatrist and regional medical director for Community Psychiatry in Newport Beach, California.
+Although dialling back on stress often requires a range of strategies—from building better sleep habits to addressing emotional challenges—one important aspect is simply learning to relax more often, says Leela Magavi, M.D., a psychiatrist and regional medical director for Community Psychiatry in Newport Beach, California.

-"In many ways, relaxation is a learned skill," she says.
-"You need to put more into your day that feels restorative and nourishing, with activities that can reset your body and mind."
+"In many ways, relaxation is a learnt skill", she says.
+"You need to put more into your day that feels restorative and nourishing, with activities that can reset your body and mind".

 To get started on a yoga practice for relaxation, check out these poses and tips.